 Who or What is the Devil?

-4. Yetzer HaRa- The evil or bad inclination within everyone.
-Most often translated Devil, the word evil with the letter D. The term Demon does not exist in the original Hebrew.
+4. Yetzer HaRa- The evil or bad inclination of our flesh.
+Most often translated Devil; the word evil with the letter D. The term Demon does not exist in the original Hebrew.
 Check New Testament phrases like, “He casts out demons,” in Hebrew it would be interpreted, “He restores sanity.”
-To cast out sickness (Ra) restores Good (Tov).
+To cast out sickness (Ra) is to restore Good (Tov).

 “The One forming light and creating darkness, Causing well-being (Tov) and creating calamity (Ra); I Am YHVH who does all these.”
 Isaiah 45:7